benjypng/logseq-mermaid-plugin/README.md

 - ❌ Class Diagrams (if they use complex text wrapping)
 - ❌ Flowcharts using HTML labels (e.g., `<b>Bold Text</b>`)

+If the above are required, you may try the [other Mermaid plugin](https://github.com/xyhp915/logseq-fenced-code-plus) in the marketplace.

 ## ☕️ Support
 If you enjoy this plugin, please consider supporting the development!